zinzloun/THM_WriteUP/RTM_Capstone/README.md

 		|_  start_date: 1600-12-31 23:58:45

 I realized (submitting flags) that SSH is used by THM to manage the LAB, so don't try to attack this service.
-So we need to proceed using RDP to connect to the host wrk1 using ahmed credentials, then I started to check for the privileges provided to the current user, using the following commands:
+We can proceed with RDP to connect to the host wrk1 using ahmed credentials, then I started to check for the privileges configured for the current user, using the following commands:

 	net user
 	net user mohammad.ahmed /domain